joaocarvalhoopen/DSP_algorithms___Project_ideas/README.md

 28. How to have more bit’s of resolution from an ADC using multiple samples.

 29. Detect the position of the touch on a table based on the triangulation of the signal to 3 piezo.
-Virtual Keyboard
+Virtual Keyboard.

 30. Determine the position of a person in a room based on triangulation of the steps with some piezos or directly with sound.

 31. Determine the velocity of a car based only on the Doppler effect when it passes perpendicular to a road side person.
-Android Phone/FFT
+Android Phone/FFT.

 32. Measure the heart rate with a piezo or a accelerometer on a phone that is taped to the arm.